AlanJiang98/MeshGraphormer/docs/INSTALL.md

 ## Installation

-Our codebase is developed based on Ubuntu 20.04 LTS and NVIDIA GPU cards.
+Our codebase is developed based on Ubuntu 16.04 and NVIDIA GPU cards.

 ### Requirements
 - Python 3.7